Starting an ecommerce business means making countless critical decisions, but few are as impactful as choosing your fulfillment strategy.

 Dropshipping could be the right choice for you if:

-- You have the time and enthusiasm to start a business, but not a lot of money.
+You have the time and enthusiasm to start a business, but not a lot of money.
 With dropshipping, you don’t have to spend money upfront to buy inventory.
 The initial investment is small, so it’s easy to get started on a shoestring.

-- You have a low tolerance for financial risk.
+You have a low tolerance for financial risk.
 When you create a dropship business, you don’t have to worry about products that don’t sell well.
 You will never be stuck with extra product because you only buy the products your customers want.

-- You’re not sure what direction you want to take with your online business.
+You’re not sure what direction you want to take with your online business.
 Perhaps you need to experiment with different products to see what works for you.
 Dropshipping gives you the flexibility to try out a new product without worrying if it will sell.

 Downsides of dropshipping

-Dropshipping is not the right choice for everyone.
-If you want to establish a strong brand identity, you probably won’t be able to do that without sourcing your own product line.
-Ultimately, you will have bigger profit margins with a traditional business model because you’ll get to keep a greater percentage of each sale.
+Limited brand identity – If you want to establish a strong brand identity, you probably won’t be able to do that without sourcing your own product line.

-3 reasons to choose FBA
+Reasons to choose FBA

-Amazon makes it easy to sell online, which makes it easy for you to start an eCommerce business.
+Amazon makes it easy to sell online, which makes it easy for you to start an ecommerce business.
 The Amazon bureaucracy can be maddening, but many Amazon sellers have built profitable companies through the Amazon Marketplace.

 Also, Amazon’s warehouse network is one of the best in the world.
 Your orders will reach your customers quickly.
 Amazon fulfillment is a mighty operation.
 Plus, Amazon FBA can handle returns and customer service for your customers as well.